Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 Similarly, one can argue that $\abs{B_i \setminus B_{i-1}} \leq 1$ and $\abs{B_{i-1} \setminus B_{i}} \leq 1$.
 Thus, the two schedules $\X_{i-1}$ and $\X_i$ are adjacent for any $i\geq 2$.

 \emph{Proof of part (3)}: Consider the schedule $\X_i$ for some $i$.
 We will argue that there is at most one unassigned chore that can be assigned to some agent without violating feasibility.
-First, consider the chore $c_{j_i}$.
+First, consider the chore ${j_i}$.
 It is unassigned only if it intersects with two chores, one in $R_i$ and the other in $B_i$.
 Hence, it cannot be assigned to any agent.

-The other unassigned chores are the uncolored chores.
-Let us partition the uncolored chores into $k$ buckets as follows: For $1 \leq h \leq k$, let $U_h$ be the set of uncolored chores whose finish time are between those of $c_{j_h}$ and $c_{j_{h+1}}$.
-Note that $U_1$ is empty.
-By the design of the coloring scheme, any chore in set $U_h$ intersects with $c_{j_{h-1}}$ and $c_{j_{h}}$, and possibly some other colored chores with earlier finish time.
-For any $h$ different from $i$ and $i+1$, observe that chores $c_{j_{h-1}}$ and $c_{j_{h}}$ have been assigned to different agents in the schedule $\X_i$.
-Hence, any chore in $U_h$ cannot be assigned to any agent for $h\neq i$ and $h \neq i+1$.
+The other unassigned chores are the unmarked chores.
+Note that $\overline{\mrk}_1$ is empty.
+By the design of the marked and unmarked scheme, any chore in set $\overline{\mrk}_h$ intersects with ${j_{h-1}}$ and ${j_{h}}$, and possibly some other marked chores with earlier finish time.
+For any $h$ different from $i$ and $i+1$, observe that chores ${j_{h-1}}$ and ${j_{h}}$ have been assigned to different agents in the schedule $\X_i$.
+Hence, any chore in $\overline{\mrk}_h$ cannot be assigned to any agent for $h\neq i$ and $h \neq i+1$.